 - Egg: 1 egg provides structure, stability, and richness.

 - Pure Maple Syrup: We can’t make maple cookies without pure maple syrup.
-Avoid “breakfast syrup” which doesn’t have the same robust maple flavor that pure syrup contains.
+Avoid “breakfast syrup,” which doesn’t have the same robust maple flavor that pure syrup contains.
 I played around with different amounts and 1/3 cup is plenty.
 And, as a bonus, the pure syrup helps create slightly crisp edges.

 - Vanilla Extract: Adds flavor.
 Have you tried homemade vanilla extract yet?

 - Maple Extract: Pure maple syrup isn’t enough to guarantee mega maple flavor.
 Without the crutch of maple extract, the cookies were lacking.
 Pure maple extract is difficult to find, so reach for imitation.
 I prefer McCormick brand because the flavor doesn’t taste fake.
+You can use it in maple pecan snickerdoodles, maple walnut tassies, and maple bacon doughnuts, too!

 - Pecans: Nuts are an optional ingredient, but they add awesome (and complementary!) flavor and texture.
 If you love these maple pecan snickerdoodles, you’ll also love pecans here.

-Which Pure Maple Syrup is Best?
+Which Pure Maple Syrup Is Best?

 Grade A is good, but Grade B is darker and more flavorful because it’s produced later in the season.
 Honestly, you can’t go wrong with either here!